SNAP-PAC-S2-W

 Production Specification

-*** NOTE: This part is obsolete and no longer available when current stock is depleted. ***
+*** NOTE: This part is obsolete and no longer available. ***

 The SNAP-PAC-S2-W programmable automation controller (PAC) provides all of the same features as the SNAP-PAC-S2 and adds a wireless LAN interface as well.